prp-e/crypto-ai-platforms/README.md

 ### [Massed Compute](https://massedcompute.com)

-A little bit of description (optional)
+They provide servers and also platforms for running your own models (such as Comfy UI and Automatic1111)

 - Payment options:
-    - Fiat (if available)
+    - Fiat
     - Crypto
-        - Every currency they support
+        - Bitcoin

 - Pros:
-    - Pro #1
+    - They provide SSH access to GPU servers
+    - They provide remote desktop/VNC access to the computers they rent

 - Cons:
-    - Con #1
+    - They only accept bitcoin.

 ## API Provider